aicwebtech/biblesupersearch_api/readme.md

 [BibleSuperSearch.com](http://www.biblesupersearch.com)

 Webservice API for Bible SuperSearch built using the Laravel framework.
+Currently version-locked to Laravel 5.4, to allow users to easily migrate from Bible SuperSearch legacy.
+(The legacy software will not work in PHP 7, and PHP 7 is required by Laravel 5.5)

 ## Notice
 While we believe the API itself to be functional, this software has yet to be officially released.